GeneralProtectionFault/idTech-2-BSP-Blender-Importer/README.md

 This addon is to import .BSP files directly into Blender.
 Tested with Anachronox, but format should be the same as Quake II.

+Note that lightmaps have not been incorporated.
+I'm not sure how that would best translate, I'll add it if I see a sensible way to have it affect a material setting or something, but otherwise, of course, that sort of thing can be done in Blender.

 Currently, addon will simply search all the files with appropriate extensions within the working directory, so make sure all textures that the .BSP file needs/refers to are somewhere within the folder the .BSP file was opened from.